Admission of Liability: There Are No Do-Overs in Workers’ Comp

 Workers’ Comp Medical Payments Are Not Admissions

-In the meantime, though, the carrier might cover all or some of an employee’s medical bills.
-That act of perceived generosity, or even responsibility, leads a lot of injured workers to believe their claim is progressing through the system because it looks like the carrier has admitted liability.
+In the 20 days the insurance carrier has to accept liability, the carrier might cover all or some of an employee’s medical bills.
+This act of perceived generosity, or even responsibility, leads a lot of injured workers to believe their claim is progressing through the system because it looks like the carrier has admitted liability.
 If the employee has not missed that much work, it makes that misguided assumption that much more reasonable.
 But nothing could be further from the truth.

 Unfortunately, that apparent act of kindness does not mean a thing to the Colorado legal system.
 In fact, there is an ulterior motive behind this responsiveness.
 Insurance companies would much rather dictate your choice of medical professionals.
 Obviously, they want to work alongside physicians or medical groups they have established relationships with and who are as familiar with the system as they are.
 These relationships, while perfectly legal and acceptable, only serve to put an uninformed employee further behind in the process.

-It is also critical to keep in mind that once an employee returns to work, the carrier can deflect blame from any future absences from the original injury, in a bid to absolve themselves from further liability.
+It is also critical to keep in mind that once an employee returns to work, the carrier can deflect blame from any future absences from the original injury in a bid to absolve themselves from further liability.
 Employees need to look past their pride if they think they need more time to recover.
-Injured workers need to speak openly with their primary care provider, and heed their professional medical advice.
+Injured workers need to speak openly with their primary care provider and heed any professional medical advice.